bcgov/PIMS/docs/ARCHITECTURE.md

 ## API Architecture

 The back-end application is a .NET Core 3.1 RESTful API app.
-It is hosted in a linux container.
-It uses KeyCloak for authentication and authorization.
+It is hosted in a Linux container.
+It uses Keycloak for authentication and authorization.
 Communication to it requires a JWT Bearer token.

-The API is connected to an MSSQL database hosted in a linux container.
+The API is connected to an Microsoft SQL database hosted in a Linux container.

 ![solution architecture](./images/arch-api-01.png)

 ## OpenShift Architecture

 The DevOps platform that supports CI/CD along with the Operations platform environments are hosted with OpenShift.
-Additionally KeyCloak which provides authentication and authorization is hosted within OpenShift.
+Additionally Keycloak which provides authentication and authorization is hosted within OpenShift.

 The PIMS solution will be hosted within the OpenShift environment provided by the Exchange Lab ([here](https://console.pathfinder.gov.bc.ca:8443/console/projects)).